yochannah/carpentries.org/pages/membership.md

   </tr>
 </table>

+In addition the benefits above, all Memberships include:
+* opportunity to send two (2) representatives to meetings of the Member Council, which meets approximately quarterly to discuss issues of importance to Member organisations,
+* opportunity to submit a candidate for our Trainer Training course, through which individuals can become certified to teach our Instructor Training courses (additional fees apply),
+* unlimited self-organised workshops,
+* access to Member pricing for additional centrally-organised workshops and Instructor Training seats purchased during the membership year.

-Workshops and Instructor Training are also offered independently of Memberships, to organisations or individuals who would like to purchase these benefits a la carte.
+Centrally-organised workshops and Instructor Training are also offered independently of Memberships, to organisations or individuals who would like to purchase these benefits a la carte.

 {: .table .table-striped}